Sale gets 1st win with Red Sox; Moreland homers in 2-1 win

 TRAINER'S ROOM

-Rays: Odorizzi bent down in apparent pain after the pitch and threw two warmup pitches in front of manager Kevin Cash and a trainer before walking off slowly.
+Rays: Odorizzi bent down in apparent pain after the pitch and threw two warmup pitches in front of manager Cash and a trainer before walking off slowly. ''He'll be on the DL,'' Cash said. ''He's fine.
+We anticipate this will be a short stay.''

 Red Sox: Lefty ace David Price, out since early spring training with a strained left elbow, threw a bullpen session.
 He said he hopes to face hitters next week ''depending how I feel tomorrow.''
 He also said: ''I haven't had any setbacks yet'' in discussing his progress from the injury. .
 CF Jackie Bradley Jr., on the 10-day disabled list with a sprained right knee, took BP on the field.